KNOW YOUR RIGHTS:

 When does the new law take effect?

-July 1, 2025.
-Automatic sealing will begin October 1, 2025.
+July 1, 2026.
+Automatic sealing will begin October 1, 2026.
 The General Assembly delayed the effective date of the new law to give courts and the Virginia State Police time to upgrade their computer systems.
-LAJC believes impacted individuals need relief sooner and plans to push the General Assembly to move up this date.

 How do I know if my record qualifies for sealing under the new law?